UAD Promo

 Preset Notes

-• You can only save a new preset to a pedal by holding down the Store switch on the pedal, until the Preset LED blinks rapidly.
+• You can save a new preset on a pedal by holding down the Store switch on the pedal, until the Preset LED blinks rapidly.
+You can also save an edited preset from the preset options menu.

 • The following global settings can make presets on your UAFX pedal appear as edited, if the global settings are different than when the preset was saved:

-Presets Backup retrieves all user presets from the UAFX pedal and saves them as a single batch in the UAFX Control app.
-You might want to do this before you reset your pedal or before you delete presets to maintain a copy of the current state of your presets.
-The backup is retained in the app even after you reset your pedal, so you can restore presets at a later time.
+Presets/Rigs Backup retrieves all user presets from the UAFX pedal and saves them as a single batch in the UAFX Control app.
+You might want to do this before you reset your pedal or before you delete presets or Rigs to maintain a copy of the current state.
+The backup is retained in the app even after you reset your pedal, so you can restore presets or Rigs at a later time.

 Important: If you delete the UAFX Control app from your mobile device, your backups are permanently lost.